-Music Without Borders will emphasize repeated appearances by the LO in selected neighborhoods at least every three months throughout performance seasons to bring the full range of orchestral music to populations seeking creative enrichment and a place to gather and share in culture.
-The locations for Music Without Borders in the 2022-23 season are Shelby Park (Logan Street Market), California (California Community Center), and Jeffersontown (Jeffersontown Community Center).
-Each location will host three performance series throughout the season, consisting of three concerts over a single weekend.
-Programs for these concerts will include a Louisville Orchestra Creator’s Corps composition or collaborative community piece, a concerto featuring a member of the Louisville orchestra and a standard piece orchestra repertoire closing the program.
+Music Without Borders emphasized repeated appearances by the LO in selected neighborhoods at least every three months throughout performance seasons to bring the full range of orchestral music to populations seeking creative enrichment and a place to gather and share in culture.
+The locations for Music Without Borders in the 2022-23 season were Smoketown (Logan Street Market), California (California Community Center), and Jeffersontown (Jeffersontown Community Center).
+Each location hosted three performance series throughout the season, consisting of three concerts over a single weekend.
+Programs for these concerts included a Louisville Orchestra Creator’s Corps composition or collaborative community piece, a concerto featuring a member of the Louisville orchestra and a standard piece orchestra repertoire closing the program.

-In addition to the Music Without Borders concerts there will be two free concerts at Metro Parks, at Iroquois Amphitheatre and Shawnee Park, in September to kick off the season.
-These concerts will provide a fun, family-like atmosphere for all to enjoy various types of music.
+In addition to the Music Without Borders concerts there were two free concerts at Metro Parks, at Iroquois Amphitheatre and Shawnee Park.

 Once Upon an Orchestra (Louisville Orchestra & Louisville Free Public Library)

 This program brings free small ensemble performances that are curated for multi-generational family audiences and creates quality, hands-on, learning experiences for families in their neighborhoods.
-Three new programs will be developed this year featuring popular children's stories such as Where the Wild Things Are and The Very Hungry Caterpillar in support of the LFPL’s 1,000 Books Before Kindergarten program.
-Participants of all ages will enjoy a 60-minute program that weaves together storytelling adventures with creative music making.
-Audience members will first make instruments from recycled materials and have the opportunity to play along with the musicians during the performance.
-This program will take place at various LFPL locations throughout the city, which can be viewed on the HeARTS Program Calendar.
+Three new programs were developed this year featuring popular children's stories such as Where the Wild Things Are and The Very Hungry Caterpillar, in support of the LFPL’s 1,000 Books Before Kindergarten program.
+Participants of all ages enjoyed a 60-minute program that weaves together storytelling adventures with creative music making.
+Audience members made instruments from recycled materials and were able to play along with the musicians during the performance.
+This program will took place at various LFPL locations throughout the city.

 Arts Experiences in Community Centers (Fund for the Arts & Metro Parks)